kris-2211/Design-Patterns/README.md

   - When you want to avoid a permanent binding between abstraction and implementation.
   - When both should be extensible.
   - When implementation changes shouldn't impact clients.
+- **Example**
+  Bridge: Implementing a portable Window abstraction in a user interface toolkit that needs to work on different platforms like the X Window System and Presentation Manager.
+The Window abstraction and its platform-specific implementations (XWindowImp, PMWindowImp) are in separate class hierarchies, allowing them to vary independently.
 - **Related Patterns**
   - Abstract Factory
   - Adapter